RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-aws-identity-center.md

    {{<image filename="images/rc/saml/aws_iam_identity_center_saml_18.png" alt="" >}}{{</image>}}

 1. If everything is configured correctly, you should get a **SAML activation succeeded** message.
-From this point forward, users need to click **SSO** in order to login to the Redis Cloud admin console.
+From this point forward, users need to click **SSO** to log in to the Redis Cloud admin console.

    {{<image filename="images/rc/saml/aws_iam_identity_center_saml_19.png" alt="" >}}{{</image>}}

-1. A message appears stating that your local user will now be converted to a SAML user.
+  A message displays, stating that your local user is now converted to a SAML user.
 Select **Confirm**.

    You have successfully configured AWS IAM Identity Center as an identification provider.